hpnrep6/SidebarStitcher/README.md

 ## UI
 ![ex](https://user-images.githubusercontent.com/57055412/127446290-e7ef6be1-f1ac-4f72-90ba-f812a1e41d2f.png)

+### Terms

+- Inner sidebar width: Fade out of the main image into the sidebar
+- Outer sidebar width: Fade into the main image from the sidebar

 ## Saving settings

 A `WatermarkStitcher.config` file is automatically created and updated each time the stitcher is run successfully.
 This config file saves the selected files and settings used when `Stitch!` was pressed so that it can be used again in the future.